JWFanggit/Causal-VidSyn-Office/README.md

 ## Inference
 a.You can download our trained model [here](https://pan.baidu.com/s/1lSYrJGTvRAqrfDIkGUlGGQ?pwd=d9cx)

-b.Use the pipeline we provide on the training stage.
+b.Use the V2VPipeline we provide during the training stage.

 ## Evaluation
 a.You can see the ```eval_metrics.py``` to calculate CLIP Score, FVD, and Temporal Consistency.